 James Issitt is a magician, director, dramaturge and educational arts practitioner.
 He read Drama and English at the University of Leeds (St. John's College, York) before studying for an MA in Text and Performance at King's College London and the Royal Academy of Dramatic Art (RADA).
 James completed his PhD in July 2020, entitled Performing Miracles: the real magic behind the performance - based on the performance theories of close-up magic.

 He has worked as an actor and director across the country, including directing in London.
 James is a Member of the prestigious Magic Circle in London and performs close-up magic across the country.

 James was the Performance Consultant for the 2016 UK tour of the Champions of Magic.
 He has presented papers at education and research conferences in Cumbria and Las Vegas.
 He has lectured twice at The Magic Circle in London offering performance tips for close-up magicians.
 Every year James attends the world’s largest magic convention in Blackpool to share his research and passion for magic.

 Over the years, James has met several magic luminaries as part of his thesis including Derren Brown, Eugene Burger, Larry Hass, Lance Burton and Paul Zenon.
 James’ magic mentor is the world-renowned close-up magician Fay Presto.

-He is an external examiner for the City of Liverpool College and is a member of the Open University Validation Panel.
-James is a Fellow of the Higher Education Academy.
+He is a member of the Open University Validation Panel, and a Fellow of the Higher Education Academy.